MaelAstruc/stata_match/README.md

 - According to a quick profiling, the checks are less important compared to getting the levels.
 - Getting the levels from encoded values should decrease the performance cost.
 - I need to implement a proper profiling suite.

-Test

-- I have some tests but a proper test suite would be better.